SharePoint/sp-dev-docs/docs/schema/field-element-list.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**NoEditFormBreak**</p></td>
-<td align="left"><p>Optional **Boolean</span>. <span class="keyword">TRUE** to prevent a line break from being added between fields in the new item form or edit item form.
+<td align="left"><p>Optional **Boolean</span>. **TRUE** to prevent a line break from being added between fields in the new item form or edit item form.
 Some field types, such as a rich-text field, provide spacing by default, and this attribute allows control over the extra spacing that results.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**NumLines**</p></td>